 Bench and Snow Lakes Trail is a 2.3 mile heavily trafficked out and back trail located near Paradise Inn, Washington that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and trail running and is accessible from July until September.
+The trail is primarily used for hiking and trail running and is best used from July until September.

 Directions from Stevens Canyon Entrance: Drive 15.5 miles westward along winding Stevens Canyon Road to the Bench and Snow Lakes Trailhead located on the southern side of the trail.